Trauma-Informed Community Yoga, Meditation, & Breathwork

 • Understand their role within broader systems of care and social justice

 This course may be done in-studio (Auckland), online or via the recordings.
+Please note to be certified, 75% of livestream practice sessions must be attended.

 Required Reading: